urbanero/urbanero/README.md

 - [x] Create a basic prototype
 - [x] Put together a simple project homepage
-- [ ] Test and validate the prototype
+- [ ] Validate core concepts through research and testing
 - [ ] Build initial version of the app
 - [ ] Open source the project and the app

+## Contributing

+The project is currently in a research phase.
+The easiest way to contribute is to [answer a short questionaire](https://iljapanic.typeform.com/to/K3jJvl).

+If you have any suggestions, ideas or would like to help out with the initial development, please reach out at [info@urbanero.org](mailto:info@urbanero.org).